Epako Rainwater Harvesting Project – Namibia

-The garden currently exists on one small plot of land, approximately 10 x 3 meters and consists of ground soil gardening and mirco-gardening in the form of reused tires.
-It contains spinach, chard, cabbage, onions, carrots, beet root, and tomatoes.
+The garden currently exists on one small plot of land, approximately 10 x 3 meters and consists of ground soil gardening and micro-gardening in the form of reused tires.
+It contains spinach, chard, cabbage, onions, carrots, beetroot, and tomatoes.

 This project is to be carried out by Peace Corps Volunteer Amanda Miller.
 It is a part of a current program in which Peace Corps Namibia and the Namibia Ministry of Agriculture, Water and Forestry (MAWF) are working together to educate and support identified Peace Corps Volunteers, counterparts and community groups who are interested in starting and sustaining micro-gardens.